 - the whites of your eyes turn yellow, or your skin turns yellow, although this may be less obvious on brown or black skin, or you have pale poo or dark pee – these can be signs of liver problems

 - you get unexplained bruising, or you bruise more easily than usual – these can be signs of low numbers of platelets in your blood (thrombocytopenia)

 - you get chest pain that does not stop after a few minutes, or is new or worse if you already have angina

 Chest pain is a possible sign of a heart attack and needs to be checked out as soon as possible.

 In rare cases, atenolol may cause a serious allergic reaction (anaphylaxis).

+These are not all the side effects of atenolol.
 For a full list, see the leaflet inside your medicine packet.

-Atenolol and breastfeeding
+Atenolol and pregnancy

 It's important to treat your high blood pressure to keep you well.
 Breastfeeding will also benefit both you and your baby.